microsoft/yardl/docs/cpp/packages.md

   # Default true
   generateCMakeLists: true

-# settings for Python code generation (optional)
+# Settings for Python code generation (optional)
 python:
   # The directory where the generated Python package will be written
   outputDir: ../path/relative/to/this/file
 ```

-In the future, this file will be able to reference other packages and specify
+In the future, this file will be able to reference previous versions of
-options for other languages.
+your packages and specify options for other languages.